MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 - Windows 10 has WinRM and PowerShell remoting disabled by default.

-  - To enable management of the Windows 10 Client, open an elevated PowerShell prompt and run the `Enable-PSRemoting` command.
+  - To enable management of the Windows 10 Client, open an elevated PowerShell prompt and run the `Enable-PSRemoting` cmdlet.

-  - You should also update your firewall to allow connections from outside the local subnet by running the `Set-NetFirewallRule -Name WINRM-HTTP-In-TCP -RemoteAddress Any` command.
+  - You should also update your firewall to allow connections from outside the local subnet by running `Set-NetFirewallRule -Name WINRM-HTTP-In-TCP -RemoteAddress Any`.
 For more information about how to update your firewall in more restrictive network scenarios, see [Enable PSRemoting](/powershell/module/microsoft.powershell.core/enable-psremoting?view=powershell-5.1&preserve-view=true).

 ## Cluster deployment